 For additional information contact the School Veteran Official in the Registrar’s Office at 608.342.1321.

 If the American Council on Education (ACE) has evaluated a corporate or professional training program in which you participated, you may receive transfer credit.
 Only the ACE recommendations that are related directly to the business administration major will be considered for transfer.
 Normally, because training programs are so specific to the industry, such credits transfer as business electives.
-You must request an official transcript from ACE be sent directly to the Distance Learning Center to have your credits reviewed.
+You must request an official transcript from ACE be sent directly to the Center for Distance Learning to have your credits reviewed.

 Students interested in learning more about the Market Traders Institute, please review this agreement.